Selling Clothes Online UK – Depop vs. eBay, Which Is Better?

-I LOVE selling secondhand clothes online, not only I get to declutter my closet, it’s sustainable to our environment, and the best of all, I can make some extra money too!
+I love selling pre-loved clothes online, not only do I get to declutter my closet, it’s sustainable to our environment.
+Best of all, I can make some extra money too!

-With a few new fashion marketplaces coming to the radar, I decided to do an experiment on selling my clothes online using 2 popular sites in the UK to see which one is better.
+What’s a better way to find out than doing an experiment on selling my secondhand clothes online using 2 popular sites to see which one is better.

 And the results? – let’s just say, I was pretty surprised by it.